Generic selectors

 How many football teams in Birmingham are there?

-Birmingham, or England's second city, is a hotbed of football clubs that play from the Premier League and down the English football pyramid.
+Birmingham, otherwise known as England's second city, is a hotbed for football and features clubs that play across the English football pyramid, from the Premier League to non-league.

 Not to get mixed up with the Midlands, as there are many more clubs in that region, Birmingham, on its own, still has its fair share of top clubs, one of which has won the European Cup.
 It also plays host to one of English football's fiercest rivalries, between Aston Villa and Birmingham City.